aldryn/aldryn-boilerplate-bootstrap3/README.rst

 * Use ``_custom.scss`` for custom css files, avoid creating additional files
 * Whenever possible, define setting variables inside ``_settings.scss``
 * Whenever possible, try to avoid referencing css using their parent like div.container
+* Whenever possible, use full words instead of shorthands like ``count`` instead of cnt
 * CSS has not to validate due to several backwards-compatibility reasons
 * Use progressibe enhancement for older browsers
 * Use the single-line style instad of block-style and group: